-As your bar exam looms near, it's perfectly normal to feel overwhelmed by the multitude of statutes, cases, and complex legal terms and principles you need to grasp.
-Sure, the multitude of legal concepts might feel like a handful, but hang in there!
-Stick with us and soon it'll all fall into place.
-You got this!
+As your bar exam looms near, it's perfectly normal to feel overwhelmed by the multitude of statutes, cases, and complex legal terms you need to grasp.
+Sure, the multitude of legal concepts might feel like a handful, but we’re here to help!
+This guide will delve into some bar exam practice questions to provide a clearer perspective on the exam.

 We're here to help you study!
 We've gathered a bunch of practice questions for the bar exam.
 And don't worry, we've also included all the answers and some explanations.
 Ready to start?

 The bar exam, a critical milestone in every budding lawyer's journey, is notorious for its difficulty.
-But remember, with a strategic approach, consistent practice, and the right mindset, you can significantly improve your chances of success.
+But remember, with a strategic approach, consistent practice of real MBE practice questions, and the right mindset, you can significantly improve your chances of success.

 Question: Tom, in a moment of inattention, collides with Jerry's car, inflicting $2000 worth of damage.
 Jerry decides to sue Tom for negligence.
 Tom admits his mistake but refuses to pay, asserting that Jerry's car was already in a state of disrepair.
 Can Jerry still claim damages?